Sudhavalli1106/practicematrimorphosis/readme.md

 git commit -m "removed unwanted file"

 to switch between branches: git switch branch_name    example: git switch main   or git switch feature/paymentgateway

+Stash:
+Why stashing?

+Scenario:
+ git switch main
+error: Your local changes to the following files would be overwritten by checkout:
+        viewcart.js
+Please commit your changes or stash them before you switch branches.
+Aborting
+you cant switch to another branch unless and until you either commit your change or stash it if you are in half-way to do the task